stefvhuynh/vim_config/README.md

 -------  ------

 Normal mode:
-,v       Reload .vimrc
+space-v       Reload .vimrc
-,n       Toggle between relative and normal line numbering ctrl-j   Move down a screen ctrl-k   Move up a screen ctrl-h   Move left a screen ctrl-l   Move right a screen space    Turn off highlighting
-,s       Search and replace in the file
-,f       Find the word under cursor in the file
-,S       Use Ag to search for a word in the cwd
-,F       Use Ag to search for the word under the cursor in the cwd ,y       Open delete/yank register enter    Add a newline
+space-n       Toggle between relative and normal line numbering ctrl-j        Move down a screen ctrl-k        Move up a screen ctrl-h        Move left a screen ctrl-l        Move right a screen space         Turn off highlighting space-s       Search and replace in the file space-f       Find the word under cursor in the file space-S       Use Ag to search for a word in the cwd space-F       Use Ag to search for the word under the cursor in the cwd space-y       Open delete/yank register enter         Add a newline space-=       Auto-indent file space-t       Create a new tab space-z       Change an html one-liner to three lines (open tag - body - close tag) space-Z       Change an html three-liner to one line (open tag - body - close tag)
-,=       Auto-indent file
-,t       Create a new tab
-,z       Change an html one-liner to three lines (open tag - body - close tag) ,Z       Change an html three-liner to one line (open tag - body - close tag)
 \             Open NERDTree
-,/       Toggle comments
+space-/       Toggle comments
-,"       Surround WORD with ""
-,'       Surround WORD with ''
-,`       Surround WORD with ``
-,(       Surround WORD with () and a space
-,)       Surround WORD with ()
-,[       Surround WORD with [] and a space
-,]       Surround WORD with []
-,{       Surround WORD with {} and a space
-,}       Surround WORD with {}
+space-"       Surround WORD with "" space-'       Surround WORD with '' space-`       Surround WORD with `` space-(       Surround WORD with () and a space space-)       Surround WORD with () space-[       Surround WORD with [] and a space space-]       Surround WORD with [] space-{       Surround WORD with {} and a space space-}       Surround WORD with {}
-,<       Surround WORD with <> and a space
-,>       Surround WORD with <>
+space-<       Surround WORD with <> and a space space->       Surround WORD with <>
-,d       Toggle between bracket notation and dot notation ,gs      Runs git status command
-,ga      Runs git add <current-file> command
-,gA      Runs git add -A command
-,gc      Runs git commit command
-,gC      Runs git add -A and then git commit
-,gd      Runs git diff command
-,gb      Runs git blame command
-,gp      Runs git push command
-,ra      Runs all Rspec specs
-,rc      Runs current Rspec file
-,rn      Runs nearest Rspec spec
-,rl      Runs most recent Rspec spec
+space-d       Toggle between bracket notation and dot notation space-gs      Runs git status command space-ga      Runs git add <current-file> command space-gA      Runs git add -A command space-gc      Runs git commit command space-gC      Runs git add -A and then git commit space-gd      Runs git diff command space-gb      Runs git blame command space-gp      Runs git push command space-ra      Runs all Rspec specs space-rc      Runs current Rspec file space-rn      Runs nearest Rspec spec space-rl      Runs most recent Rspec spec

 Visual mode:
-,/       Toggle comments
+space-/       Toggle comments
-,s       Search and replace in the file
+space-s       Search and replace in the file

 Insert mode:
-jk       Exit insert mode
+jk            Exit insert mode ctrl-space-u  Uppercase word
-ctrl-fu  Uppercase word
 ```